SpikeHD/AmazonMonitor/README.md

 ![](https://img.shields.io/github/package-json/v/SpikeHD/AmazonMonitor) ![](https://img.shields.io/david/SpikeHD/AmazonMonitor) ![](https://img.shields.io/github/workflow/status/SpikeHD/AmazonMonitor/ESLint)

+# TODO

+* Take advantage of the fact that this kind of link: https://www.amazon.com/gp/aws/cart/add.html?ASIN.1=B073VPS15N will output the prices of ALL items, as well as say which do not have prices currently.
+    * May not require headless browser too!

 # Description

 AmazonMonitor is a self-hosted Discord bot designed for notifying you, or other people, about price drops and restocks on Amazon.
 It supports setting price limits, watching items from other countries, watching entire search queries and categories, and more.